ansys/pygranta/doc/source/package_versions.rst

 Starting with PyGranta version ``2025.2.0`` (released with Granta MI 2025 R2), where possible, PyGranta packages are backwards compatible with all supported Granta MI versions at the time of release.
 This allows access to improvements and bug fixes without having to upgrade Granta MI.
+See :ref:`versioning_system` for how Granta MI and PyGranta version numbers are related.

 .. note::
    Full backwards compatibility for all supported Granta MI versions is not always guaranteed.
 Check the README or